 - They were very prompt with all the replies, requests and were really accommodating.

-- The venue’s design is unique (L-shaped), it’s spacious for 150 guests capacity and is located at the heart of Intramuros, in between San Agustin Church and Manila Cathedral.
+- The venue’s design is unique (L-shaped), it’s spacious for 150 guests capacity and is located in the heart of Intramuros, in between San Agustin Church and Manila Cathedral.
 Bottom line, walking distance lang siya from SAC.

 - The staff was polite to the guests.

-- They have a tie up with Manila Hotel, Diamond Hotel etc for bridal preps so when you book through them the photoshoot fee is already waived and the rate is also discounted
+- They have a tie-up with Manila Hotel, Diamond Hotel etc for bridal preps so when you book through them the photo shoot fee is already waived and the rate is also discounted

 - The ceiling was open and it looked like it came out of a basketball courtyard, so having curtains to cover them is a must.
 But they are very strict with ceiling drapes and prefers to have their in-house supplier to cover it.
 They allow outside suppliers for the ceiling drapes but would charge an additional corkage fee which is not practical anymore.